 As a highly competent stock picker and chartist, he has been featured in several magazines ranging from Fortune, Active Trader, Forbes, and Stocks and Commodities.

 Dan Zanger spent his childhood in Los Angeles’ San Fernando Valley.
 After enrolling in college, Zanger dropped out to pursue snow skiing for a few years in Idaho and Colorado.
 He also worked numerous odd jobs during this time, such as being a cab driver, a bellhop, and even a prep cook to support himself.

-With no professional trade under his belt and just a high school degree, Zanger moved back to LA and started working for a landscape, eventually receiving his California Contractor’s license.
-As the internet bubble began to form in 1997, internet and technology stocks took the center stage.
+With no professional background under his belt and just a high school degree, Zanger moved back to LA and started working for a landscape company, eventually receiving his California Contractor’s license.
+As the internet bubble began to form in 1997, internet and technology stocks took center stage.
 Zanger sold his Porsche to raise capital for his entry into the market.
-He sold it for a measly $11000 which he ultimately turned into $18 million over the next year.
+He sold it for a measly $11,000, which he ultimately turned into $18 million over the next year.
 This success allowed him to leave his contracting job behind and become a full-time trader.

 Beginning in 1996, Dan Zanger created a faxed newsletter reaching hundreds of beginner traders.
 Eventually, this evolved into his own educational website in 1998.
 There, traders can study and trade patterns in interesting daily stock charts.
 The website currently provides services to hedge funds, private traders, and industry market makers, serving thousands of traders worldwide.
 Dan includes the analysis of major indices along with short-term sentiment through NYMO.
 The newsletter covers story stocks, major trends, as well as personal picks and setups which Dan selects and watches.

 Each of Dan’s newsletters, on average, includes around sixteen charts.
 Dan Zanger also personally interacts with subscribers during each trading day from Monday to Friday via a chat room, answering questions and providing feedback on stocks.